jpedrosa94/k8s-lab/README.md

-# P2P DevOps Assessment
+# Full Kubernetes Setup

 This repository contains the infrastructure and application code for deploying a web application using Kubernetes.
 It's managed through ArgoCD for GitOps, and provisioned using Terraform.
+The idea is to create a cluster ready for Production environment

 ## Structure